Nanchang: Imperial era

+Republican era

 On August 1, 1927, Nanchang was the site of one of a series of insurrections organized by the communists.
 The Nanchang Uprising, led by pro-communist Kuomintang officers under Soviet direction, succeeded in holding the city for only a few days, and provided a core of troops and a method of organization from which the People's Liberation Army (PLA) later developed.

 In 1939, the Battle of Nanchang, a ferocious battle between the Chinese National Revolutionary Army and the Imperial Japan Army in the Second Sino-Japanese War took place.
+After the Battle of Wuhan, the Chinese National Revolutionary Army took control of the Nanchang-Jiujiang railway.
+This action successfully stopped the Imperial Japan Army and blocked them in the north of Xiushui.
+On March 17, 1939, the 38th year of the Republic, the Imperial Japanese Army launched its brutal attack on the city of Nanchang.
+With the Chinese National Revolutionary Army's fightback, the Battle of Nanchang commenced.
+Overall, the Battle of Nanchang led to more than 80,000 Chinese National Revolutionary Army soldiers being wounded or killed, and the Imperial Japan Army has more than 20,000 casualties.

+People's Republic era

-By 1949 Nanchang was still essentially an old-style administrative and commercial city, with little industry apart from food processing; it had a population of about 275,000.
+By 1949, Nanchang was still essentially an old-style administrative and commercial city, with little industry apart from food processing; it had a population of about 275,000.
 Nanchang first acquired a rail connection in 1915, only connecting to the port city of Jiujiang by the Yangtze.
 Several other rail links have since been opened.
 After World War II a line was completed to Linchuan and Gongqi in the Ru River Valley to the south-southeast.

-Since 1949 Nanchang has been extensively industrialized.
+Since 1949, Nanchang has been extensively industrialized.
 It is now a large-scale producer of cotton textiles and cotton yarn.
 Paper making is also a major industry, as is food processing (especially rice milling).
 Heavy industry began to gain prominence in the mid-1950s.
 A large thermal-power plant was installed and uses coal brought by rail from Fengcheng to the south.
 A machinery industry also grew up, at first mainly concentrating on the production of agricultural equipment and diesel engines.
 Nanchang then became a minor centre of the automotive industry in China, producing trucks and tractors and also accessories such as tires.
 An iron-smelting plant helping to supply local industry was installed in the later 1950s.
 There is also a large chemical industry, producing agricultural chemicals and insecticides as well as pharmaceuticals.